MicrosoftDocs/bot-docs/articles/v4sdk/skills-about-skill-bots.md

 ## Skill manifests

-A skill manifest describes the activities the skill can receive and generate, its input and output parameters, and the skill's endpoints.
+A _skill manifest_ is a JSON file that describes the actions the skill can perform, its input and output parameters, and the skill's endpoints.
+With v2.1 of the skill manifest schema, the manifest can also describe proactive activities the skill can send and dispatch models the skill uses.

 <!--TODO Flesh this out-->